dam0vm3nt/bazel_polymerize_rules/README.md

     # Download and init the polymerize tool
     init_polymerize()

-Then or any library you want to import from pub add a `dart_library` repository, for example if you want to use  package `js` version `0.6.1` :
+Then for any library you want to import from pub add a `dart_library` repository, for example if you want to use  package `js` version `0.6.1` :

     dart_library(
      name='js',